MetPX/sarracenia/doc/sr_subscribe.1.rst

 CONFIGURATION FILES
 -------------------

-The configuration file for an sr_subscribe configuration called *myflow*
+While one can manage configuration files using the *add*, *remove*, *list*, *edit*, *disable*, and *enable* actions, one can also do all of the same activities manually by manipulating files in the settings directory.
+The configuration files for an sr_subscribe configuration called *myflow* would be here:

  - linux: ~/.config/sarra/subscribe/myflow.conf (as per: `XDG Open Directory Specication <https://specifications.freedesktop.org/basedir-spec/basedir-spec-0.6.html>`_ )